NAMTeam/namteam.github.io/content/docs/feature-guides/flups/index.md

 ---
-title : "Flexible Underpasses"
+title : "Flexible Underpasses (FLUPs)"
 description: ""
-lead: "The Flexible Underpasses (FLUPs) offer custom underpass and tunnel functionality, primarily for the game's Car-based networks, consisting of Entrance/Exit Portals, and methods of connecting them underground.
+lead: "The Flexible Underpasses (FLUPs) offer custom underpass and tunnel functionality, primarily for the game's car-based networks, consisting of Entrance/Exit Portals, and methods of connecting them underground.
 Using FLUPs, it is possible to build underground tunnel routes that curve.
 There are two methods of constructing FLUPs: the new method involving Subway-based draggable override networks and FLEX pieces (introduced in NAM 39), and the older puzzle piece-based method."
 date: 2022-09-06T10:09:26+00:00
 lastmod: 2022-09-06T10:09:26+00:00
 draft: false